hungdev/slack-emoji-upload/README.md

 # Slack Custom Emoji Import

+**This tool is now abandoned, after Slack changed the way the emoji pages work**

 Hacked this thing up to import over 500 emoji into a new Slack from another Slack.

 # Setup